chungers/infrakit/docs/content/azure/upgrade.md

 If you submit your email address at [https://beta.docker.com/](beta.docker.com) Docker will notify you of new releases by email.
 New releases are also posted on the [Release Notes](https://beta.docker.com/docs/azure/release-notes/) page.

-To initiate an upgrade, ssh into a manager node and issue the following command:
+To initiate an upgrade, SSH into a manager node and issue the following command:

     docker exec -it editions_guide azupgrade.py url_to_template.json

 This will initiate a rolling upgrade of the Docker swarm, and service state will be maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.
 Note that single containers started (for example) with `docker run -d` are **not** preserved during an upgrade.
-This is because the're not Docker Swarm objects, but are known only to the individual Docker engines.
+This is because they are not Docker Swarm services but are known only to the individual Docker engines.

 ## Monitoring